jlegdev/todo-web-app/README.md

 Components follow the container / presentation design

-# Possible evolution
+## Possible evolution
 - Use datepicker on task new / edit components.
 Put a minimal date value to today in html and using form Validator
 - Allow drag and drop on tasks list to handle the task finish's statu using Angular Drag and Drop
 - Implement on home page a panel displaying the tasks that will soon expire.
+- Display form error on html (today, only the validate button is disabled)